 Liked

 27:46A half-length Casey Stengel-centric episode as we all get ready for the big holiday with all its joy and peppermint bark.
 Includes way too much about pinch-hitting during the Truman administration, if that’s your kind of thing.
-The Infinite Inning is not only about baseball but a state of mind.
-Steven Goldman discusses the game’s present, past, and…
+The Infinite Inning is a journey to the past to understand the present using baseball as our time machine.
+America's brigh…

 …